Washington Spirit's Home Semifinal Match at Audi Field Set for Saturday, November 15 at Noon

 With a win next weekend, the Spirit would advance to its second consecutive NWSL Championship and fourth in club history.
 Kicking off at 8 p.m.
 EST on Saturday, November 22, the 2025 NWSL Championship will take place at PayPal Park in San Jose, California.

-This season, Washington defeated both Portland and San Diego with stoppage time winners when the sides visited Audi Field.
-On August 3, Trinity Rodman netted the winner against Thorns FC in her return to the pitch.
-Two months later, Rosemonde Kouassi connected from distance in the final minute to take down Wave FC.
+This season, Washington defeated Portland with a stoppage time winner when the side visited Audi Field earlier this season.
+On August 3, Trinity Rodman netted the winner against Thorns FC in her return to the pitch to secure a 2-1 victory.

 National Women's Soccer League Stories from November 9, 2025